CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 weight: 100
 ---

-Following the OCG Features information model, the service API exposes PostGIS tables and views as **feature collections**.
+Following the OCG Features information model, the service API s PostGIS tables and views as **feature collections**.

 The available feature collections can be listed.